 In a bookstore in Portland, Oregon we spotted a book called This is Portland: The City You’ve Heard You Should Like.
 It pretty well summed up our experience in this Pacific Northwest city-of-the-moment.

 We didn’t dislike Portland.
-We found fun things to do and yummy things to do.
+We found things to do with kids and teens, and good, inexpensive places for families to eat.
 But as cities go it was too low-key for us.
 Tween Traveler said more than once that it didn’t feel like a city.

 We can see why people like living in this low-density city with its many parks and locavore, maker sensibility.
 And I have to say that with all the beer, coffee and live music we might have had more fun on a couple getaway.

 We stayed two nights and didn’t quite get to everything we wanted to do.
-Here are some fun things we found to do, some things we think you can skip, some things local friends highly recommend doing with kids or tweens that we didn’t get to.
+Here are some fun things we found to do, some things we think you can skip, and things local friends highly recommend doing with tweens that we didn’t get to.

 Fun Thing to See, Eat & Do